MicrosoftDocs/azure-docs/articles/cosmos-db/create-sql-api-dotnet.md

 1. Save the *web.config.* You've now updated your app with all the information it needs to communicate with Azure Cosmos DB.

-## Run the web app
+### Run the web app

 1. In Visual Studio, right-click the **todo** project in **Solution Explorer**, and then select **Manage NuGet Packages**.

 1. In the NuGet **Browse** box, type *DocumentDB*.

-1. From the results, install the **Microsoft.Azure.DocumentDB** library if it is not already installed.
+1. From the results, install the **Microsoft.Azure.DocumentDB** library if not already installed.
 This installs the Microsoft.Azure.DocumentDB package and all dependencies.

    If the NuGet Package Manager displays a message that some packages are missing from the solution, select **Restore** to install them from internal sources.